Life Lesson of an Excellent First Graduate of UST

 A Conversation with Alumni

-Life Lesson of an First Graduate of UST
+Life Lesson of an Excellent First Graduate of UST

 Kim Byeong-joo (UST- Korea Research Institute of Chemical Technology (KRICT) campus, major: Green Chemistry & Biology, graduated in 2008, Head of the Carbon Convergence Material Research Center of the Korea Institute of Carbon Convergence Technology)